shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 ### Finding the block to override

 In this guide we want to change the heading of the Shopware 6 dashboard to be `Welcome to a customized Administration` instead of `Welcome to Shopware 6`.
-To do this we first need to find an appropriate twig block to override.
+To do this, we first need to find an appropriate twig block to override.
 We don't want to replace too much but also to not override too little of the Administration.
-In this case we only want to override the headline and not links or anything else on the page.
+In this case, we only want to override the headline and not links or anything else on the page.
-Looking at the twig markup for the dashboard [here](https://github.com/shopware/shopware/blob/trunk/src/Administration/Resources/app/administration/src/module/sw-dashboard/page/sw-dashboard-index/sw-dashboard-index.html.twig), suggests that we only need to override the Twig block with the name `sw_dashboard_index_content_intro_content_headline` to achieve our goal.
+Looking at the twig markup for the dashboard [here](https://github.com/shopware/shopware/blob/trunk/src/Administration/Resources/app/administration/src/module/sw-dashboard/page/sw-dashboard-index/sw-dashboard-index.html.twig), suggests that we only need to override the twig block with the name `sw_dashboard_index_content_intro_content_headline` to achieve our goal.

 ### Preparing the override